ROI

 Banner Image

-According to Kienbaum Management Consultants, a bad hire in a leadership role costs 1.5 to 3 times annual salary.
+According to Kienbaum Management Consultants, a mis-hire in a leadership position costs 1.5 to 3 times the annual salary.
 That sounds abstract.
-This guide shows how that figure breaks down in practice — and how you, as CFO, can build the business case against bad hires.
+This guide shows how that figure is actually made up — and how you, as CFO, can build the business case against mis-hires.

 1. Direct separation costs (20–40% of annual salary)

-• Severance payment (rule of thumb: 0.5 to 1 month’s salary per year of service)
+• Severance payment (roughly: 0.5 to 1 month’s salary per year of employment)

-• Legal fees for termination agreements or unfair dismissal claims
+• Legal fees for a termination agreement or unfair dismissal claim

-• Continued salary during leave of absence (often 3–6 months for executives)
+• Continued pay during leave of absence (often 3–6 months for executives)

 2. Opportunity costs (50–120% of annual salary)